georgehara/Arca/README.md

 * Retrieved from a scope, which is recommended.
 * Registered to be instantiated per container.
 This can be done when you call `Register`, by passing `true` to the `instantiatePerContainerInsteadOfScope` parameter of the `InstantiationRegistry` constructor.

-Scopes can be managed with an implementation of `ScopeManager`; you also have to implement either `IScopeHolder` (if the scope name is set from outside the holder) or `IScopeResolver` (if the scope name is set from inside the resolver).
+Scopes can be managed with an implementation of `ScopeManager`; you also have to implement either `IScopeNameProvider` (if the scope name is set from outside the provider) or `IScopeNameResolver` (if the scope name is set from inside the resolver).
 On the implementation, apply the `ScopeManagerAttribute` attribute so that ARCA can automatically add it to the dependency injection registry.
 Check the `TenantScopeUsage` test for a usage example.

 Note: Every client request from a WebApi application gets its own scope; this is accessible (and even replaceable) through `IHttpContextAccessor.HttpContext.RequestServices`.